17th Photographic Reconnaissance Squadron (17th PRS)

 Drone (2014) by Tonje Hessen Schei mentions 17 ATKS operations for the CIA over Pakistan

-Thanks to Edward Rogers, Richard Dunn, Donna Esposito and Minoru Kamada for additional research and analysis.
+Thanks to Justin Taylan, Edward Rogers, Richard Dunn, Donna Esposito and Minoru Kamada for additional research and analysis.